m-dombkowski/synebo-todo/README.md

+This is recruitment task.

+It was written using React + Typescript for code and Tailwind.css for styling.
+Vite for "build", and many libraries smaller and bigger for some specific stuff (like react hook form, react beautiful dnd and many more).

+There is also local storage handling for list items and theme so when user refresh browser it stays the way it was.

+In order to test it please open empty directory and open terminal.
+Run commands in order:

+1. git init - To create git repository
+2. npm install - To install all dependencies
+3. npm run dev - To boot up local host.
+It should open under adress "http://localhost:5173/", but you should get message in terminal aswell.
+4. Happy coding, hope you like it ;) !

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.